 2. Wasteful companies are hurting their brand.

-According to a Q2 2018 Nielsen poll, 73 per cent of global consumers say they would definitely change their consumption habits to reduce their impact on the environment.
+According to a Q2 2018 Nielsen poll, 73% of global consumers say they would definitely change their consumption habits to reduce their impact on the environment.

 This is an opportunity for food manufacturers.
 In the words of Nielsen’s Crystal Barnes, SVP, Global Responsibility & Sustainability, “By identifying an opportunity to be more sustainable and implementing a reasonable plan of action to accomplish it, companies achieve an authenticity that paid advertising can’t buy.”